 The experimentation revealed that modifying training data showed unparalleled effectiveness in enhancing adversarial robustness, but at the cost of reduced generalization to clean data.
 In contrast, modifying test data, specifically through autoencoders trained to denoise test data, demonstrated moderate benefits for single-step adversarial data but lacked robustness in generalizing to different types of adversarial examples and even decreased accuracy when classifying clean data.
 Finally, the modification of classifiers using classifier “smoothing” exhibited strong adversarial robustness, particularly against iteratively-perturbed adversarial examples, while maintaining high classification accuracy on clean data.

 The choice of strategy for increasing classification robustness should be guided by the requirements of the application of such a classifier.
 In the context of image classification, applications are quite diverse, with classifiers used in a variety of fields, so this choice becomes exceptionally significant.
 Adversarial training is ideal when the primary goal is to correctly classify adversarial data, even at the expense of some accuracy on clean data.
-Classifier smoothing, contrarily, maintains high accuracy on clean data and generalizes well in terms of adversarial robustness (though not to the degree of adversarial training), but remains vulnerable to large-magnitude single-step perturbations, making it ideal for circumstances requiring high-accuracy clean data classification where the risk of highly perturbed data entering the test dataset is unlikely.
-Denoising strategies, at the moment, do not provide the same level of adversarial robustness as adversarial training and also decrease robustness in clean data classification, so they may not yet be suited for application.
+Classifier smoothing, on the contrary, maintains high accuracy on clean data and generalizes well in terms of adversarial robustness (though not to the degree of adversarial training), but remains vulnerable to large-magnitude single-step perturbations, making it ideal for circumstances requiring high-accuracy clean data classification where the risk of highly perturbed data entering the test dataset is unlikely.
+Denoising strategies, at the moment, do not provide the same level of adversarial robustness as adversarial training, and also decrease robustness in clean data classification, so they may not yet be suited for application.
 Further study must be done on improving generalization and the capability of denoisers to preserve clean data.
-Other studies to further classification robustness could experiment with more methods within each overarching strategy, studying the orthogonality of each technique in relation to one another and pursuing a more equal balance of high adversarial robustness and clean data classification accuracy that could be gained using multiple techniques at once, if they are truly orthogonal.
+Other studies to further classification robustness could experiment with more methods within each overarching strategy, studying the orthogonality of the techniques in relation to one another, and pursuing a more equal balance of high adversarial robustness and clean data classification accuracy that could be gained using multiple techniques at once, if they are truly orthogonal.

 References